Overview

 Inbound Calling

 Unlike other telephony providers that use HTTP webhooks for inbound calls, ARI delivers inbound calls as StasisStart events on the ARI WebSocket.
-Dograh automatically detects these events and activates the configured workflow.How It Works
+Dograh automatically detects these events and activates the workflow assigned to the called extension.How It Works

 - An external call arrives at Asterisk and the dialplan routes it to